 25 years of service to the cause of Hungarian talent promotion

 Twenty-five years ago, Mathias Corvinus Collegium (MCC) began its work in the field of youth talent promotion.
 MCC believes that supporting young people with outstanding talents is a matter of vital public interest.

-The Hungarian Parliament acknowledged the effectiveness of our endeavor when MCC has been chosen as the future base for talent nurturing in the Carpathian Basin.
-The Parliament also provided resources for the realization of this project when 10 percent of the shares of Gedeon Richter Plc and 10 percent of the shares of MOL Plc have been entrusted to MCC.
-The return on shares and other budget resources will be used to further improve the talent fostering activities of MCC, and to make these training programs available for an increasing number of young people.
-We also aim at building a community for the benefit of the whole nation and all Hungarians in the Carpathian Basin.
+The Hungarian Parliament acknowledged the effectiveness of MCC’s work and has chosen MCC as the future base for talent promotion in the Carpathian Basin.
+Parliament provided resources for the realization of this project when they entrusted MCC with ten percent of the shares of Gedeon Richter Plc and ten percent of the shares of MOL.
+The return on shares and other budget funds will be used to develop talent-fostering activities at MCC for the benefit of all Hungarians in the Carpathian Basin.
+By further improving the quality of our training programs and making them available for an increasing number of young people, MCC can extend its reach throughout the region.

 MCC offers education opportunities for all ages.
-It provides training programs for talented students in the upper grades of primary school, high schools, higher education, or for graduate young adults.
-Thanks to the complementary courses MCC provides, students can perform even better in the conventional education system.
-MCC is not a place of mass education, but a space for personalized and small group work.
-While the aim of conventional public and higher education is the transfer of basic, uniform and universal knowledge, MCC provides knowledge beyond that level so that our students can acquire a special approach, according to their individual interests.
+MCC provides training for talented students in middle school, high school, and young adults in graduate programs, enabling them to perform even better in the conventional education system.
+MCC is neither a competitor nor an alternative to public education and higher education institutions; it is independent and complementary to it.
+MCC is not a place for mass education, but a space for personalized and small group work.
+While the aim of conventional public and higher education is the transfer of basic, uniform and universal knowledge, MCC provides knowledge beyond that level so that our students can acquire a more specified approach tailored to their individual interests.

 In sum, MCC supports young people who are committed to their country, willing to contribute to their local communities, and who feel responsible for their compatriots and their environment.
-We help them, independently from their social or cultural background, unlock their potential and thrive for their own benefit and, in the long run, for the benefit of all Hungarians.
+We help them, independently from their social or cultural background, to unlock their potential and thrive for their own benefit and, in the long run, for the benefit of all Hungarians.